EXCLUSIVE-IMF eyes expanded access to emergency aid for food shocks - sources

 Food prices surged worldwide after the start of the war given blocked supply routes, sanctions and other trade restrictions, although a UN-brokered deal that allowed resumed exports of grain from Ukrainian ports last month has begun to help improve trade flows and lower prices in recent weeks.

-The Washington-based lender projected in July that inflation will reach 6.6% in advanced economies this year, and 9.5% in emerging market and developing economies, posing a "clear risk" to current and future macroeconomic stability.
+The Washington-based lender projected in July that inflation posed a "clear risk" to current and future macroeconomic stability.

 Many African countries and other poor nations suffering food shortages and acute hunger have clamored for increased funds, but it was not immediately clear how many countries would seek the additional financing aid.

+"I don't think this is going to be big money here," Ahmed said, noting that countries that already had or were negotiating for an IMF program would not be able to apply.

+That would rule out Egypt, for instance, which is in negotiations with the IMF for a larger program.

-The IMF proposal would offer some limited help to Ukraine, but its officials say they need a "full-fledged" financing package as they scramble to keep the government running while fighting the first major war in Europe since World War Two.
+The new plan could offer some limited help to Ukraine, which has grown frustrated with delays in its push for a "full-fledged" financing package to keep the government running while fighting the first major war in Europe since World War Two.
+But Ukrainian officials say they need far more than the $1.4 billion than they could get through the RFI.

 An IMF spokesperson last week told Reuters the global lender "continues to closely engage with the Ukrainian authorities and is currently exploring all feasible options to provide further support to Ukraine in these challenging circumstances."